 |Activating a frangible device where the dimension of the fence is modified||11 penalties|

 |Missing a flag (as per FEI rules)||15 penalties|

 The penalty marks accumulated for the cross country test are added to the dressage penalty marks and carried forward to the jumping test on the final day.

-Phase Three: Jumping Test (Sunday)
+Phase Three: Jumping Test (Monday 2023)

 |1st Refusal/disobedience||4 points|

 |Knocking down an obstacle||4 points|

 |Fall of Horse and/or rider||Elimination|